0x384c0/CurrencyApp/README.md

 - Layes implemented by [Clear Architectue Guide](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
 - UI layer has MVVM achitecture
 - [Domain](/Domain) knows nothing about other layers
 - Layers can communicate between each other only via exposed Protocols.
-[Example Protocol](/Domain/Sources/Domain/interactors/CurrencyExchangeInteractor.swift)
+[Injection exmple](/PresentationIOS/PresentationIOS/PresentationIOSApp.swift#L22)
 - Implementations of layer protocols are injected using library Swinject.

+### Communication between layers
+1. UI [ConverterView](/PresentationIOS/PresentationIOS/ui/ConverterView.swift) calls functions from [ConverterViewModel](PresentationIOS/PresentationIOS/ui/ConverterViewModel.swift).
+1. ViewModel executes Use cases from [Interactor](/Domain/Sources/Domain/interactors/CurrencyExchangeInteractorImpl.swift).
+1. Use case obtains data from [DataSource](Data/Sources/Data/datasource/CurrencyRemoteDataSourceImpl.swift)
+1. Repository returns data from a [EvpApi](/Data/Sources/Data/api/EvpApi.swift).
+1. Information flows back to the UI to be displayed.

+# Addition of a new functionality

 ### Adding new Currencies
 - add new case in to [CurrencyModel](/Domain/Sources/Domain/data/CurrencyModel.swift)